Custom Script

 A survey of the field of psychology investigating such topics as learning, motivation, human development, personality, social psychology, and physiological psychology.
 In order to make inquiry into any academic discipline, the student must first learn the language and methodology of that discipline; the field of psychology is no exception.
 Therefore, this course will include the study of major psychological theories, terminology, and investigative methods, as well as limited opportunity to apply those methods.

-- Amanda Botnen, Associate Professor
+- Amanda Botnen, Professor

 - Patrick Hughes, Assistant Professor